 Quick Answer

 Yes, jade plant is considered good feng shui when it is healthy, well lit, and placed somewhere that still feels edited and believable.
-It usually works best as one compact symbol of growth and steadiness, not as one more object added to a crowded surface.
+It works best as one compact symbol of growth and steadiness, not as one more object added to a crowded surface.

 Disclosure: This article includes affiliate links.
 If you buy through them, we may earn a small commission at no extra cost to you.